plotly/plotly.github.io/_posts/excel/2015-05-01-line-graph-and-scatter-plot-with-excel.md

 ---
 layout: single
 title: How to Make a Line and Scatter Plot with Excel
-subtitle: Plotly with Excel
+subtitle: Chart Studio with Excel
 permalink: /excel/line-graph-and-scatter-plot/
 imageurl: /static/images/line-graph-and-scatter-plot-with-excel/thum-line-graph-and-scatter-plot-with-excel.png
 state: active
 tags: excel
 meta_description: A tutorial on how to make line graphs and scatter plots with Excel.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 actioncall: make a like and scatter plot
 ---